nextflow-io/nextflow/docs/operator.rst

 =========== ============================
-by          Defines the number of sequences in each `chunk` (default: ``1``) size        Defines the size in memory units of the expected chunks eg. `1.MB`. limit       Limits the number of retrieved sequences to the specified value. record      Parse each entry in the FASTA file as record objects (see following table for accepted values) charset     Parse the content by using the specified charset e.g. ``UTF-8`` compress    When ``true`` resulting file chunks are GZIP compressed.
+by          Defines the number of sequences in each `chunk` (default: ``1``) size        Defines the size in memory units of the expected chunks eg. `1.MB`. limit       Limits the number of retrieved sequences for each file to the specified value. record      Parse each entry in the FASTA file as record objects (see following table for accepted values) charset     Parse the content by using the specified charset e.g. ``UTF-8`` compress    When ``true`` resulting file chunks are GZIP compressed.
 The ``.gz`` suffix is automatically added to chunk file names.